BUSM Historical Timeline

 Medical Student Summer Research Program began for medical students to have research opportunities in addition to their academic and clinical training.

-BUSM (one of 41 institutions) received $1.6 million grant from Howard Hughes Medical Institute for Biomedical Research Support Program for Medical Schools to fund clinical/translational research for 4 years.
+BUSM (one of 41 institutions chosen) received $1.6 million grant from Howard Hughes Medical Institute for Biomedical Research Support Program for Medical Schools to fund clinical/translational research for 4 years.

 Ruth and Gordon Snider Professorship in Pulmonary Medicine to honor Dr. Snider as a trailblazer in the field.